RafaelLopreti/RafaelLopreti/README.md

 ### Current project
-I am currently developing a rental platform (iOS/Android), aimed at connecting landlords and tenants.
+I am currently developing a rental platform (iOS/Android), aimed at connecting landlords and tenants, focused on usability, security, and real-time interactions.

 **About the project:**
 - Authentication and push notifications
 - Real-time chat between users
 - Photos uploading and management
-- Integration with external payment processor
+- Integration with external payment processor to enable secure and scalable transactions
 - Google Maps integration for location-based services
 - Backend API (REST) for business logic and data management
 - Modern interface built in Flutter